Napo Wildlife Center

 Napo Wildlife Center is superbly situated overlooking Lake Anangu and is the only lodge within the protected Yasuni National Park, thereby offering an exclusive rainforest experience.
 The lodge is run with the full participation of the native Añangu community and is 100% community owned, setting it apart from most other rainforest lodges and ensuring the protection of the local population and environment.

-Accommodation at Napo Wildlife Center is in 16 comfortable wooden cabañas, including 4 spacious, newly built family cabanas built over the water on stilts.
+Accommodation at Napo Wildlife Center is in 20 comfortable wooden cabañas, including 8 spacious suites, 4 of which have a jacuzzi.
 Each cabaña has a private terrace with hammocks and overlooks either the lake or rainforest.
 The thatched roof building of the lodge includes a dining hall where a superb standard of food is served, with a small library and well stocked bar.
 The lodge even offers WiFi weather permitting.
 There is also a 50ft observation tower perfect for wildlife watching and taking in the views of the lake at dawn or dusk.

 Within the rainforest the lodge has another 20ft observation tower built in a giant Caypoch tree.
 The towers give guests the chance to view the forest canopy from an entirely different perspective and is great for wildlife viewing, with the opportunity to see monkeys, toucans, parrots and other wildlife that cannot be seen from the forest floor.